 (1) AML for ESI IDs with DG that is neither PV nor wind shall be adjusted as follows:

 For ESI IDs with non-IDRs installed, AML shall be reduced for excess generation from ESI IDs with DG generation of equal to or lower than the DG registration threshold behind the meter where there is a meter that measures excess energy flow into the ERCOT System in a separate register.
-Only ESI IDs that have been assigned a DG profile segment as specified in Load Profiling Guide Appendix D, Profile Decision Tree, shall be eligible for this reduction.
+Only ESI IDs that have been assigned a DG profile segment as specified in Load Profiling Guide Section 20, Profile Decision Tree, shall be eligible for this reduction.

 All intervals in the meter read period shall be reduced by the following amount: